Will the Knicks cover the spread vs. the Hornets? Promo Codes, Betting Trends, Records ATS

 Knicks Betting Records & Stats

-- In two games this season, New York and its opponents have combined to total more than 226.5 points.
+- In four of 12 games this season, New York and its opponents have scored more than 225.5 points.

-- The average total in New York's matchups this year is 209.9, 16.6 fewer points than this game's over/under.
+- New York has had an average of 214.7 points in its games this season, 10.8 fewer than this matchup's total.

-- New York has been the favorite in four games this season and won three (75%) of those contests.
+- New York has won five of the six games it has played as the favorite this season.

-- New York has not entered a game this season with shorter moneyline odds than -450.
+- New York has been at least a -275 moneyline favorite three times this season and won all of those games.

-- Oddsmakers have implied with the moneyline set for this matchup that the Knicks have a 81.8% chance to win.
+- The moneyline for this contest implies a 73.3% chance of a victory for the Knicks.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!